6 Things You Need to Know About Dining in East Cape

 2. Expect fresh

 Whether you grab a bite to eat from a street vendor or a luxury resort, many of the chefs in the area use fresh, local ingredients.
-From homegrown veggies to fresh seafood pulled straight from the sea, you can’t beat the freshness of East Cape cuisine.
+From homegrown veggies to fresh seafood pulled straight from the sea, you can’t beat the freshness of dining in East Cape.

 3. Lunch is bigger than dinner